dojo/framework/src/routing/README.md

 ### Route Configuration

-Application routes are registered using a `RouteConfig`, which defines a route's `path`, the associated `outlet` and nested child `RouteConfig`s.
+Application routes are registered using a `RouteConfig`, which defines a route's `path`, the associated `outlet`, and nested child `RouteConfig`s.
 The full routes are recursively constructed from the nested route structure.

 Example routing configuration: